FlorianWilk/SpotMicroAI/README.md

 There are other ways of achiving this, i think.
 The use of InverseKinematics only, combined with a robust ground detection could also solve the problem and might be "more straight-forward" / yet already very challenging.

-You can find [my first thoughts on SpotMicro's IK here](https://github.com/FlorianWilk/SpotMicroAI/tree/master/Kinematics).
-There is also a [Jupyter Notebook explaining the Kinematics](https://github.com/FlorianWilk/SpotMicroAI/tree/master/Kinematics/Kinematic.ipynb)

 I want to try a combination of both, because i believe that a well trained RL-Model could be move stable and robust in different situations where the physical robot leaves controlled environments or parts like Servos or Legs become unstable or may even break.

 Nevertheless we will have to create a precise IK-Model to be able to have some kind of guided training.

+You can find [my first thoughts on SpotMicro's IK here](https://github.com/FlorianWilk/SpotMicroAI/tree/master/Kinematics).
+There is also a [Jupyter Notebook explaining the Kinematics](https://github.com/FlorianWilk/SpotMicroAI/tree/master/Kinematics/Kinematic.ipynb) and a [YouTube-Video](https://www.youtube.com/watch?v=VSkqhFok17Q).

-## a) The Robot
+## a) The physical Robot

 ![SpotMicroAI](/Images/SpotMicroAI_1.jpg)

-First of all thanks to Deok-yeon Kim aka KDY0523 who made [this incredible work](https://www.thingiverse.com/thing:3445283) This basically is the physical Robot.
+First of all thanks to Deok-yeon Kim aka KDY0523 who made [this incredible work](https://www.thingiverse.com/thing:3445283)

+This basically is the physical Robot.
 It will take some Days to print and assemble all the Parts, but it's worth all the effort.
 I also sanded, primed and painted all the Parts to give it a nicer Look.

 [Here is my Make](https://www.thingiverse.com/make:654812)